dmbarbour/wikilon/docs/Runtime.md

         101     tagged objects
         111     tagged actions

-Words would be tagged actions, likely interned for the evaluation.
+Words would be tagged actions, but might be managed in an external space separately from the evaluation heap.

+An interesting possibility regards list representations.
+It seems feasible to model lists with array-like structures, such that we can split or recombine lists

 I could reduce the range for small numbers a little to make room for more data.
 But I'd still have four value types.
-With three tag bits and four value types, I simply don't have bits to spare for 'optional' values.
+With three tag bits and four value types, I simply don't have spare bits for 'optional' values.
 I could introduce a fourth tag bit for values in the right, and force 16-byte alignment for allocations (which isn't a problem for a 64-bit machine).
-Whether this would offer significant benefits depends on usage, e.g. if we use the Haskell style `Maybe` monad it could offer moderate benefits to avoid wrapping and unwrapping the state in each step.
+Whether this would offer significant benefits depends on usage, e.g. if we frequently use the Haskell style `Maybe` or `Error` monad it could offer significant benefits to avoid wrapping and unwrapping the state in each step.

 I'll need to experiment with representations a bit to get it right.
 Fortunately, nothing depends on a stable bit-level representation in the evaluator, so I have freedom to experiment.